Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 01 May 2023: Appeals Commissioner

-Judy graduated from the University of Alberta with a Bachelor of Commerce and is a Chartered Professional Accountant (CPA) with over 15 years of experience in corporate accounting, primarily in financial reporting and budgeting.
-She currently adjudicates property assessment disputes as a board member on the Edmonton Assessment Review Board and spends her professional time consulting for municipal clients in financial administration and policy.
-Judy also volunteers in the local arts community as board member for Workshop West Playwright’s Theatre.
+Judy graduated from the University of Alberta with a Bachelor of Commerce and is a Chartered Professional Accountant (CPA) with experience primarily in financial reporting and budgeting.
+She currently adjudicates property assessment disputes as a member of the Edmonton Assessment Review Board, and spends her professional time consulting for municipal clients in financial administration and policy.
+Judy has also volunteered in the local arts community as board member for Workshop West Playwright’s Theatre.

 Rohit Verma